Based on 3 reviews ↓

 Located in downtown Nashville in the alley behind the Ryman Auditorium, Tootsies Nashville has been a place for musicians to perform and have some drinks with patrons and fans.

 Originally called Mom's, Tootsie Bess bought the bar in 1960 and after it was painted an orchid purple color to her surprise, the name was changed to Tootsie's Orchid Lounge.
-Some of her first customers included Willie Nelson, Mel Tillis, Waylon Jennings, and Patsy Cline.
+Some of her first lounge customers included Willie Nelson, Mel Tillis, Waylon Jennings, and Patsy Cline.
 Several other famous artists have performed their music here over the years, such as Hank Williams Sr., Jimmy Dean, Kris Kristofferson, Roger Miller, and many others.

-Being located right on Broadway behind the Ryman Auditorium, this is a popular destination not just in the terms of desirability, but also because of its prime location on Broadway in Nashville, with all of the other popular honky-tonks.
+Being located right on Broadway behind the Ryman Auditorium, this is a popular honky tonk destination not just in the terms of desirability, but also because of its prime location on Broadway in Nashville, with all of the other popular honky-tonks.
 This great downtown Music City location makes the bar more of a tourist spot.
 Not a far drive from Music Row, guests and visitors are able to make a quick drive from the bar to just about any other location within the heart of the country music entertainment industry.